peteroupc/peteroupc.github.io/randomgendoc.md

      |      is the number of subintervals between sample points of the PDF.
      |      The area under the curve of the PDF need not be 1.
      |      By default, `n` is 1 and `steps` is 100.
      |
+     |  numbers_from_u01(self, u01, pdf, cdf, mn, mx, ures=None)
+     |      Transforms one or more random numbers into numbers
+     |      (called quantiles) that follow a continuous probability distribution, based on its PDF
+     |      (probability density function) and/or its CDF (cumulative distribution
+     |      function).
+     |
+     |      - u01: List of uniform random numbers in [0, 1] that will be
+     |      transformed into numbers that follow the distribution.
+     |      - pdf: The PDF; it takes one parameter and returns,
+     |      for that parameter, the relative probability that a
+     |      random number close to that number is chosen.
+The area under
+     |      the PDF need not be 1 (this method works even if the PDF
+     |      is only known up to a normalizing constant).
+Optional if a CDF is given.
+     |      - cdf: The CDF; it takes one parameter and returns,
+     |      for that parameter, the probability that a random number will
+     |      be less than or equal to that parameter.
+Optional if a PDF is given.
+     |      For best results, the CDF should be
+     |      monotonically nondecreasing everywhere in the
+     |      interval [xmin, xmax] and must output values in [0, 1];
+     |      for best results, the CDF should
+     |      be increasing everywhere in [xmin, xmax].
+     |      - mn, mx: Sampling domain.
+The random number
+     |      will be in the interval [mn, mx].
+For best results,
+     |      the range given by mn and mx should cover all or
+     |      almost all of the distribution.
+     |      - ures - Maximum approximation error tolerable, or
+     |      "u-resolution".
+Default is 10^-8.
+Currently used only if a
+     |      PDF is given.
+     |
      |  pareto(self, minimum, alpha)
      |